stevethedev/regent/README.md

 ```route.where()``` function.

 ```javascript
-const uuid = '[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}';
+// Define a pattern for UUID strings const uuid = '[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}';

-router.get('user/{id?}', (request, response, { variables }) => {
+// Only match "id" when it's a valid lower-case UUID router.get('user/{id?}', (request, response, { variables }) => {
     if (!variables.has('id')) {
         return 'Show all User IDs';